 Each of NCAT's four Divisions is headed by a Deputy President.
 The Division Head is responsible for the management of matters within that Division (subject to the direction of the President), and exercises the statutory functions conferred by the NCAT Act as well as functions under delegation from the President.

-As at 1 July 2018, the four Deputy Presidents and Division Heads were:
+As at 30 June 2020, the Division Heads (all Deputy Presidents) were:

-Acting Judge Jennifer Boland AM, Head of the Occupational Division
+• Judge Susanne Cole, Head of the Administrative